 I was a civil servant, working on the UK's Furniture and Furnishings (Fire) (Safety) Regulations 1988 (FFRs) from 2004 until December 2015.
 From 2009 I led on the overall review of the FFRs.
 From early 2013 to August 2014, as the dedicated expert, I developed a new match test for the FFRs, in conjunction with my Department's appointed technical advisor, Steve Owen of Intertek.
 This new test would have made our furniture fire-safe (our research proved that the current test is not safe), greener and cheaper.
 But the chemical industry would have lost millions.
 The test remains blocked.

 The main purpose of this site is to expose a scandal that affects the health of every person in the country.
 It is causing possibly thousands of cancers and other illnesses, with children particularly vulnerable.
-It is something the government had the means to put right more than two years ago.
+It is something the government had the means to put right more nearly four years ago.
 But weak-willed and corrupt civil servants caved into industry and are delaying vital safety changes.

-In short, the hugely powerful chemical industry is manipulating UK law so that their products get into our sofas in huge amounts.
+In short, the hugely powerful chemical industry is manipulating UK law so that their products get into our sofas and mattresses in huge amounts - around 30-50 kgs per household.
 These flame retardant chemicals are supposed to protect us from fire but there is plenty of proof that they do so poorly or not at all.

 The USA changed its sofa flammability laws in 2014.
 Public pressure won out against the mighty chemical industry and now US citizens can buy furniture free of flame retardant chemicals.
 But in the UK, we are still stuck with levels of flame retardants in our sofas and mattresses even higher than the USA faced.